 - The end scene is almost identical to that of the 1989 Batman: Batman standing on a rooftop, looking at the Bat-signal.
 It's just that both are never fully in frame at one time.

-- Alfred's line about vengeance is very similar to Friedrich Nietzsche's quote about becoming that which you fight against.
+- Alfred's line about vengeance and the abyss is very similar to Friedrich Nietzsche's quote about becoming that which you fight against.note

 - Smoking Is Cool: Flashback Sal Valvestra is frequently seen smoking, in all his mobster badassness.
 Fast forward to the present however, and it is easy to see the toll all that smoking took on him.

-- The Spook: This is the only time we get a glimpse of the Joker before the clown appearance, and he is still appropriately mysterious and without a name.
+- The Spook: This is the first time we get a glimpse of the Joker before the clown appearance, and he is still appropriately mysterious and without a name, to the point where he only speaks in the modern day.
 Even then, he only appears marginally less psychopathic than his current incarnation.

 - Suit-Up of Destiny: When Batman first puts on the cowl.
 It is a moment so utterly awesome and epic that Alfred is shocked.

 - Staggered Zoom: Onto the Joker as he unpleasantly surprises Arthur by showing up in his doorway.

 - Star-Crossed Lovers: Bruce and Andrea.
 Just as he decides that she's worth giving up his plan of being Batman for, she has to leave Gotham and disappear thanks to the mob.
 When she resurfaces years later, they're still in love, but she has become the murderer Phantasm, hunting down her father's killers, and is Batman's enemy.

 - Taking You with Me:Joker: I'm your only chance to get out of here.
 Let me go or we'll both die!